ghl3/SpontaneousSymmetry/pages/stats/statistical-tests.markdown

 ___

-***Does my binned data come from a known distribution?***
+***Does my binned data come from a known distribution (describing binned data)?***

-Use a chi-squared goodness-of-fit test.
-This is an approximate that depends on sufficient sample sizes to be fully accurate.

-It is performed by defining:

-- $O_i$ as the bin height
-- $T_i$ is the theoretical bin height

-If the theoretical distribution is continuous, the theoretical bin height, $T_i$, *can* be obtained by taking the value of the continuous variable at the center of each bin, $f_i$, and multiplying it by the sample size, $n$:

-- $T_i$ = $f_i$n (if the distribution is continuous)

-One need not use the bin center and there are other ways to define this.

-The test statistic is calculated as:
+If one has a binned dataset consisting of measured bin counts and a theoretical distribution that predicts the expected bin count, one can use a Chi-Squared test (goodness-of-fit test) to calculate the p-value that the data was generated by the theoretical distribution.

+If one's theoretical distribution is continuous, but one is drawing many values from it and binning them, one may also uses this Chi-Squared test.
+One may determine the theoretical number of counts in a bin by the total number of values drawn times the total probability within a given bin.

+This is an approximate test.
+It assumes that the number of data points in each bin are large enough for their uncertainties to be approximated by a gaussian distribution.

+To perform the test, one calculates the test statistic:

 $$
-\chi^2 = \sum_i (O_i - T_i)^2 / T_i
+\chi^2 = \sum_i (h_i - T_i)^2 / T_i
 $$

-Note that, in a typical chi-square test, we are summing the square difference between the observed value and the theoretical value divided by the square of the error.
+where:
+- $h_i$ is the measured number of counts in bin i (the measured height)
+- $T_i$ is the theoretical number of counts in bin i (the theoretical height)

 Here, we assume that the error on the size of each bin is the square root of the theoretical value, $T_i$.
 This makes sense in the case where the theoretical bin hight is given by drawing poisson counts with some overall expected rate.
 However, if one has other external knowledge of the errors, one can leverage these here.

-This test statistic is follows a chi-squared distribution with degrees of freedom, $d$, given by:
+This test statistic follows a chi-squared distribution with degrees of freedom $d$, where $d$ is the number of non-empty bins.
+This is evident because, if $\sqrt{T_i}$ is the uncertainty on the bin height (or if we use an otherwise-known uncertainty) each term above, $(h_i - T_i)^2 / T_i$, is gaussian distributed.
+Thus, $\chi^2$ above is the sum of the square of gaussian distributed variables and is therefore follows a chi-square distribution.

+If the theoretical distribution was obtained by fitting a parameterized distribution, then the number of degrees of freedom is given by:

 $$
 d = (number of non-empty bins) - (number of parameters fitted in obtaining the theoretical distribution)
 $$

-(If you are simply handed the theoretical distribution, then $d$ is equal to the number of non-empty bins).

 For further discussion of chi-squared tests, see <a href="#chi-squared">here</a>.